intelliguy/logalert-exporter/README.md

 ```

 ## Best Practice
-TACO (Kubernetes Distro. from SKT) uses it to implement a alerming from petterns on log.
+TACO (Kubernetes Distro. from SKT) uses it to implement an alarm from patterns on a log.